-- 11f Unless you have instructions to the contrary you must ensure at the start of a tenancy that any Inventory and/or Schedule of Condition prepared for the landlord by you, or an appointed sub-contractor, is sufficiently detailed and up to date to allow it to be used as a fair measure at the end of the tenancy. - 11g You should arrange for a tenant to be checked-in to the property accompanied either by an Inventory Clerk or other representative of the landlord or the landlord's agent.
-Wherever this is not practical, the tenants must be provided promptly with the Inventory and/or Schedule of Condition and advised of the need to formally raise in writing any notable discrepancies, deficiencies or differences identified, within a specified period of time.
+11f Unless you have instructions to the contrary you must ensure at the start of a tenancy that any Inventory and/or Schedule of Condition schedule of condition prepared for the landlord elient by you, or an appointed sub-contractor, is sufficiently detailed and up to date to allow it to be used as a fair measure at the end of the tenancy.

-11h The tenant must be given sufficient time, up to 7 working days from receipt to read and comment upon and sign the Check-in report and Inventory, and given copies.
-If the tenant fails to sign and return the documents within the time frame the tenant can be deemed as to have accepted the contents as accurate.
-You must hold copies on file.
-You must actively flag and specifically draw to the attention of the tenant that their failure to sign and return the documents will result in the original unamended documentation being accepted as accurate.
+- 11g You should arrange for a tenant to be checked-in to the property accompanied either by an Inventory Clerk or other representative of the landlord or the landlord's agent.
+Wherever this is not practical, the tenants must be provided promptly with the Inventory and/or Schedule of Condition and advised of the need to formally raise in writing any notable discrepancies, deficiencies or differences identified, within a specified period of time. - 11h The tenant must be given sufficient time, up to 7 working days from receipt to read and comment upon and sign the Check-in check-in report and inventory Inventory, and given copies a copy.
+If the tenant fails to sign and return the documents inventory within the time frame the tenant can be deemed as to have accepted the contents inventory as accurate.
+You must hold copies a copy on file.
+You must actively flag and specifically draw to the attention of the tenant that their failure to sign and return the documents inventory will result in the original unamended relevant documentation being accepted as accurate.
 If the tenant refuses to sign within the relevant timescale they should be asked to explain why and the reason recorded.